Luciana Alvarado

 Luciana Alvarado Reid (born 16 September 2002) is a Costa Rican artistic gymnast who represented her country at the 2019 World Championships and the 2019 Pan American Games.
-She took the silver medal in the all-around at the 2021 Pan American Championships, earning a continental berth for the 2020 Summer Olympics, and also became Pan American champion on the balance beam.
-She is the first Costa Rican gymnast to qualify to an Olympic Games.
+She took the silver medal in the all-around at the 2021 Pan American Championships, earning a continental berth for the 2020 Summer Olympics, and also became the Pan American champion on the balance beam.
+She is the first Costa Rican gymnast to qualify for the Olympics.

 Personal life

 Alvarado was born on 16 September 2002 in San José, Costa Rica.
-She took up the sport at age two, and is coached by her mother, Sherlly Reid, who is a gym owner and former gymnast.
+She took up gymnastics at age two, and is coached by her mother, Sherlly Reid, who is a gym owner and former gymnast.
 Her sisters were also involved in gymnastics.
-Her middle sister is Mariana Sanchez Reid former Costa Rica National team member and elite competitor.
+Her middle sister, Mariana Sanchez Reid, is a former Costa Rica national team member.

 Career

 Junior

 Alvarado competed at the 2016 Pacific Rim Championships, placing 10th in the all-around and 9th with the Costa Rican team.
 She also qualified to the uneven bars final, but struggled in the final, finishing eighth.
-Later that year, Alvarado competed at the Pan American Championships, placing 10th in the all-around, fifth on the uneven bars and eighth on the balance beam, also contributing to the Costa Rican team’s fifth place finish.
+Later that year, Alvarado competed at the Pan American Championships, placing 10th in the all-around, fifth on the uneven bars and eighth on the balance beam, also contributing to the Costa Rican team's fifth-place finish.
 In June 2017, Alvarado competed at the Central American Sports Festival, placing fourth in the all-around and taking the silver medal on the uneven bars.